rupeshtiwari/rupeshtiwari.github.io/_posts/2020-03-14-30-vs-code-best-extensions-for-front-end-development.md

   first_name: Rupesh
   last_name: Tiwari
 permalink: "/30-vs-code-best-extensions-for-front-end-development/"
-excerpt: One of the most impressive parts of Visual Studio Code is customizability, especially via extensions.
+description: One of the most impressive parts of Visual Studio Code is customizability, especially via extensions.
 If you're a web developer, you won't be able to live without installing these extensions!
 ---